chinapedia/wikipedia.abstract.en/Page/Henry_Ford.md

 -   Ford Mexico
 -   Ford Philippines

-Bundesarchiv_Bild_102-10400,_Henry_Ford_in_Deutschland.jpg Ford's image transfixed Europeans, especially the Germans, arousing the "fear of some, the infatuation of others, and the fascination among all".[106]
+Ford's image transfixed Europeans, especially the Germans, arousing the "fear of some, the infatuation of others, and the fascination among all".[106]
 Germans who discussed "Fordism" often believed that it represented something quintessentially American.
 They saw the size, tempo, standardization, and philosophy of production demonstrated at the Ford Works as a national service—an "American thing" that represented the culture of the United States.
 Both supporters and critics insisted that Fordism epitomized American capitalist development, and that the auto industry was the key to understanding economic and social relations in the United States.
 As one German explained, "Automobiles have so completely changed the American's mode of life that today one can hardly imagine being without a car.
 It is difficult to remember what life was like before Mr. Ford began preaching his doctrine of salvation".[107]
 For many Germans, Ford embodied the essence of successful Americanism.

 In _My Life and Work_, Ford predicted that if greed, racism, and short-sightedness could be overcome, then economic and technological development throughout the world would progress to the point that international trade would no longer be based on (what today would be called) colonial or neocolonial models and would truly benefit all peoples.[108]
 His ideas in this passage were vague, but they were idealistic.

 Racing

-Henry_Ford_and_Barney_Oldfield_with_Old_999,_1902.jpg's career in 1902]]
+'s career in 1902]]

 Ford maintained an interest in auto racing from 1901 to 1913 and began his involvement in the sport as both a builder and a driver, later turning the wheel over to hired drivers.
 He entered stripped-down Model Ts in races, finishing first (although later disqualified) in an "ocean-to-ocean" (across the United States) race in 1909, and setting a one-mile (1.6 km) oval speed record at Detroit Fairgrounds in 1911 with driver Frank Kulick.
 In 1913, Ford attempted to enter a reworked Model T in the Indianapolis 500 but was told rules required the addition of another to the car before it could qualify.
 Ford dropped out of the race and soon thereafter dropped out of racing permanently, citing dissatisfaction with the sport's rules, demands on his time by the booming production of the Model Ts, and his low opinion of racing as a worthwhile activity.